 The traffic is unexpectedly light on Victoria Island.
 Danladi keeps commenting on this, as if it is a miracle.
 I don't think of traffic.
 In the evening's hazy dusk, if you keep your eyes off the road, you see the street boys loitering at street corners.
 They are a dirty ramshackle team.
 Arsenal, Bayern Munich, Utah Jazz—soiled, second-hand jerseys, incongruously united on this street, on these boys.
 "Poverty United," I muse.
 Playfully they shove each other while they wait for traffic to slow so they can plead for small notes.
 Improvised squeegees at hand, threatening the windscreen.
 "Strengthen your possession by giving Zakat and heal your sick by giving Sadqa and pray to deter any difficulties," I recite to myself quietly.

 Aishatu is dressed in white.
-A flowing dress that hugs her hips before being released in a flurry to the ground.
+A flowing dress hugged to her hips before being released in a flurry to the ground.
 She has preserved her beauty well.
 Cunningly.
 Like a shrewd shopkeeper placing the best fruits outside where they can be seen, she has framed those springs of her youth—her pert, full breasts—in the suggestive, deep cut of her white dress.

 There is something like the school boy in her walk: quick, jaunty steps, bounding with optimism.
 "Mariam, come noow, you people are late.
 Then she looks up.
 She smiles.
 "Heeey!
 Sister-in-law!
 You look nice!"
 She puts her arm over my shoulder while bending her neck to look over my dress.
 She likes the dress but gently mocks the silk scarf with which I have concealed my hair.
 "Danladi, Danladi!" she shouts.
 "You won't let this your wife out of purdah.
 And you Mariam, you are listening to him?"